 We are a friendly club that organises a number of events throughout the year.
 As a member you would be able to take part in these events and competitions.
 The club is open to men and women, young and old.
-We have a particularly strong men’s senior section that meet every Wednesday.
-Click on the buttons below to view membership details or our calendar of events.
+We have three very active sections: Ladies, Mens and Seniors (for men over 60).

-High Elms Golf Club is affiliated to the English Golf Union and the English Women’s Golf Association which are the organizing bodies for men’s and women’s golf in England.
-As a member of the EGU or EWGA you will be eligble to obtain a CONGU handicap, if you don’t have one already.
+High Elms Golf Club is affiliated to the England Golf (EG) which is the organising body for men’s and women’s golf in England.
+As a member of EG you will be eligible to obtain a Council of National Golf Unions (CONGU) handicap.
 If you don’t have a handicap, then as a member, you just need to submit 3 cards to the handicap secretary and they will sort out a handicap for you.
 A CONGU handicap is universally recognised as the only official handicap for any player from the British Isles.
 Amongst other benefits, a CONGU handicap allows entry to the various open competitions at different clubs around the country.